-- exhibit a thorough understanding of the artistic principles of creativity, design, color, form and the technical skills to produce art; - demonstrate an understanding of the professional and educational opportunities in their chosen field: - compete in local, regional or national juried art competitions; - demonstrate an understanding of her work and others through written and verbal communication; - demonstrate a knowledge of art history including contemporary art and theory. - 6. incorporate current technology into her art. - apply knowledge of professional practices through the presentation of artwork within the senior exhibition. - 8. compete successfully for professional opportunities in the job market.
+- 1. exhibit a thorough understanding of design principles and elements. - incorporate critical thinking and understanding of her work through written and verbal communication. - 3.demonstrate knowledge of art history including contemporary art and theory. - 4. apply knowledge of professional practices through the presentation of artwork within the senior exhibition. - 5. compete successfully for professional opportunities in the job market.

-Forty-three hours of course work are required for the Bachelor of Arts in the studio art major with emphasis on the practice of art.
+Forty-four hours of course work are required for the Bachelor of Arts in the studio art major with emphasis on the practice of art.
 ART 414: Senior Seminar and ART 415: Senior Exhibition are required.
 A double major in art history or a major outside the department is an option.
 An internship is recommended as part of the major.
 Students majoring in studio art must have an exhibition of their artwork during the senior year.